 - Housing event needs to be finalized as a foreclosure, deed in lieu, short sale

-HUD has different requirements with mortgage part of bankruptcy in qualifying for FHA Loans.
+HUD has different requirements with the mortgage part of bankruptcy in qualifying for FHA Loans.
 If you had a mortgage and/or mortgages part of bankruptcy, then the waiting period to qualify for FHA Loan is three years after the recorded date of the foreclosure and/or foreclosures.
-The discharge date of the Chapter 7 Bankruptcy is not the start date of the waiting period.
-The waiting period start date depends when the deed was transferred out of the homeowners name to the lender’s name or the date of the sheriff’s sale.
+The discharge date of Chapter 7 Bankruptcy is not the start date of the waiting period.
+The waiting period start date depends on when the deed was transferred out of the homeowner’s name to the lender’s name or the date of the sheriff’s sale.